FREQUENTLY ASKED QUESTIONS

 By booking a session, you're confirming that you, and everyone in your group, has considered this advice and those detailed in our T&Cs.

-• What facilities are on site?
+What facilities are on site?

 Please bring a water bottle.
 It is important to stay hydrated before, during and after your sauna session.
 Fresh water will be available for refills.

-Cold water and buckets will be nearby if you don't want to go to the sea.
+There is a vintage bath cold plunge if you don't want to go to the sea.

 We have a small changing room, which can accommodate two people at a time.
+This is only available for private sessions.

 We do not have storage for valuables, jewellery cannot be worn in the sauna so please leave all jewellery at home.

-• How many people can attend?
+How many people can attend?

 The sauna is suitable for 6 people.